perl11/perl11-blog/content/p5p-incompetence.md

 In perl5 there are no unboxed values on the stack, there is not even a stack.
-Not for arguments and return values, not for lexicals and temporaries. the normal design problem in a computer language how to find "upvalues", lexicals which are not temporaries on the stack, but rather are closed over on stacks of upper functions.
+Not for arguments and return values, not for lexicals and temporaries.
+The normal design problem in a computer language how to find "upvalues", lexicals which are not temporaries on the stack, but rather are closed over on stacks of upper functions.
 In perl5 this was simplified by using "pad's", seperate flat arrays with indices or usable and reachable ranges.
 This is